AsunaMasuda/Portfolio/README.md

 ### Media
 - The favicon was made by [Freepik](https://www.flaticon.com/authors/freepik) from [Flaticon](https://www.flaticon.com/).
 To be updated
+- The photo of colorful wood is by Magda Ehlers from Pexels
 - The photo of the landing page is by Elizaveta Kozorezova from Pexels

 ### Acknowledgements